HPCForge/BubbleML/bubbleml_data/DOCS.md

 8. real-valud runtime parameters `real-runtime-params`
 9. integer-valued runtime paramters `int-runtime-params`

-The fields field can be accessed using h5py.
+The simulation data can be accessed using h5py.
 Here, we load the temperature data into a torch tensor.

 ```python
 import h5py